verynifty/indexer-docs/source/includes/_accounts.md

 ]
 ```

-This endpoint retrieves all NFT transfers by an account.
+This endpoint retrieves all NFT owned by an account.

 ### HTTP Request